-The Superdry brand is obsessed with design, quality and fit and committed to relentless innovation.
+Superdry is a global brand, obsessed with design, quality and fit and committed to relentless innovation.
 We design affordable, premium quality clothing, accessories and footwear which are sold around the world.
 We have a unique purpose to help our consumers feel amazing through wearing our clothes.
-We have a clear strategy for delivering continued growth via a disruptive multi-channel approach combining Ecommerce, Wholesale and physical stores.
-We operate in 61 countries and have over 4,100 colleagues globally.
+We have a clear strategy for delivering continued growth via a disruptive multi-channel approach combining E-commerce, Wholesale and physical stores.
+We operate in 65 countries, including our development markets of North America and China and have over 4,800 colleagues globally.

 The information contained within this announcement is deemed to constitute inside information as stipulated under the Market Abuse Regulations (EU) No. 596/2014.
 Upon the publication of this announcement, this inside information is now considered to be in the public domain.
-The person responsible for this announcement on behalf of Superdry is Ruth Daniels, Group General Counsel and Company Secretary of Superdry.
+The person responsible for this announcement on behalf of Superdry is Nick Gresham, Chief Financial Officer.